EbenezerJoshua/EbenezerJoshua/README.md

 Student
 -------

-I am learning the development
+I am an upcoming Developer

 * 🌍  I'm based in Hyderabad
 * ✉️  You can contact me at [ebenezerjoshua1410@gmail.com](mailto:ebenezerjoshua1410@gmail.com)
-* 🧠  I'm learning C Language
+* 🧠  I'm learning C Language, Javascript
 * 🤝  I'm open to collaborating on Some Projects
-* ⚡  I am a student too
+* ⚡  I am a student of Computers

 ### Skills